Draught-proofing is one of the cheapest and most effective ways to save energy – and money – in any type of building.

 Make sure the strip is the right size to fill the gap in your window.
-If the strip is too big it will get crushed and you may not be able to close the window.
-If it's too small there will still be a gap.
+If the strip is too big, it will get crushed and you may not be able to close the window.
+If it’s too small, there will still be a gap.

-Inside doors need draught-proofing if they lead to a room you don’t normally heat, such as your spare room or kitchen.
+Internal doors need draught-proofing if they lead to a room you don’t normally heat, such as your spare room or kitchen.
 Keep those doors closed to stop the cold air from moving into the rest of the house.
 If there is a gap at the bottom of the door, block it with a draught excluder – you can make one stuffed with used plastic bags or bits of spare material.

-Inside doors between two heated rooms don’t need draught-proofing, as you don’t lose energy when warm air circulates.
+Internal doors between two heated rooms don’t need draught-proofing, as you don’t lose energy when warm air circulates.

 If you don’t use your fireplace, your chimney is probably a source of unnecessary draughts.
 There are two main ways to draught-proof a chimney: